CoursesDocker in depthRecipe: Node.js app

 RUN npm ci --omit=dev

-# app layer: changes every commit, but deps above stay cached
+# app layer: changes on every commit, deps above stay cached

 COPY . .